stripe-contrib/stripe-cli/README.md

 > because RubyGems looks **first** at the **current directory** before moving on to [rubygems.org](https://rubygems.org),  that last step will install the local gem you just built.

-or

-2) bundler can be used to automate this same procedure

-> in a Gemfile, write:

-        gem 'stripe-cli', :git => 'git@github.com:stripe-contrib/stripe-cli.git'

 ## Configuration